Harish11-E/LAMForge/README.md

 🙏 Acknowledgements

-LAMForge was inspired by existing tools for preparing LAMMPS simulations, in particular the LAMMPS Interface workflow.
+LAMForge was inspired by existing tools for preparing LAMMPS simulations, in particular the **LAMMPS Interface** workflow.
 All code was written independently and no code from other projects is included.

+Parts of the design, debugging, and documentation benefited from interactive assistance provided by **ChatGPT (OpenAI)**.
+Final implementation, validation, and scientific decisions are solely the responsibility of the author.

 📜 License